Woodenplank/HD2Gen/README.md

     --help (--h); displays a list of commands.
-    --list (--ls); displays a list of all Warbonds (to-date) -warbondname; use this to exclude a Warbond (that you don't own, for instance) from future randomizer runs.
-This list is stored in the HD2_WarBondExclusions.txt text file.
+    --list (--ls); displays a list of all Warbonds (to-date) -warbondname; use this to exclude a Warbond from future randomizer runs.
-    +warbondname; (re)include a given Warbond in the randomizer (if you bought something new, or reconsidered).
-You can also manually remove the line of text from the exclusion file.
+    +warbondname; (re)include a given Warbond in the randomizer

 Remember not to use spaces when typing in a Warbond name, e.g. "ServantsOfFreedom"